apache/druid/docs/design/coordinator.md

 > and their total size exceeds [`inputSegmentSizeBytes`](../configuration/index.md#automatic-compaction-dynamic-configuration).
 > If it finds such segments, it simply skips them.

-### The Coordinator console

-The Druid Coordinator exposes a web GUI for displaying cluster information and rule configuration.
-For more details, see [Coordinator console](../operations/management-uis.md#coordinator-consoles).

 ### FAQ

 1. **Do clients ever contact the Coordinator process?**